 About this Collection

-Every year, nearly 1 billion birds are killed from colliding with glass in the United States.
+Every year, more than 1 billion birds are killed from colliding with glass in the United States.
 Almost half of these collisions occur at low-rise buildings with reflective glass windows and doors, where birds struggle to see the glass and fly towards the mirrored appearance of natural habitat like plants and sky.
 While most of these window collisions happen during the day, it also happens at night when birds are attracted in towards light shining out of windows from the inside or light shining towards windows from the outside.
 While some birds might seem fine after a collision, most eventually die later from injuries.

 Witnessing such events can be very upsetting, but the good news is: there are actions you can take to help prevent these fatal collisions!